- Aliases

 in Python

-Use the Python property function when you:
+Use the Python property function when you want to implement encapsulation in object-oriented programming:

 - Want to validate or transform values before storing them.